 I understand that perhaps you may not feel like you are experiencing this in your life right now.
 That’s okay.
 Knowing is much bigger than our feelings, and to be honest, sometimes it may be knowing in spite of how we may feel at this point in time.
 Our feelings are important but not always the final arbiter of what is true.
 All this to say; be kind and gentle with yourself.
 Make a deliberate and conscious choice to look for the ways God is with you.
 Please know you are not alone.

-If may be helpful visiting a qualified therapist, why not make that call right now?
-Your pastor or physician will be able to help you find a one, as well as local support groups.
+If may be helpful visiting a qualified therapist or finding a local support group.
+Why not make that call right now?
+Your pastor or physician will be able to help you find a one.